Contact: Leana Nakielski

-Leana Nakielski is the Development Director of the Greater Milwaukee Committee.
-She works closely with the GMC president, team, members and community partners to identify and attract valuable resources in support of the GMC’s initiatives that advance economic prosperity, talent and innovation, and the vibrancy of place.
+Leana Nakielski is the development director of the Greater Milwaukee Committee.
+She works closely with the GMC president, team, members and community partners to identify and attract valuable resources in support of the GMC’s initiatives that advance economic prosperity, talent and innovation, and creative placemaking.
 The goal is to make Milwaukee the best place to live, learn, work, play and stay.
 Leana also directs the organization of the monthly membership meetings, membership engagement, and staffs the GMC Membership Nominating Committee.

-Leana serves on the board of directors for the Urban Ecology Center and the Southeastern WI Watersheds Trust.
-She is a member of the Community Action Council, Cooperative Institute for Urban Agriculture & Nutrition, and a mentor in the UW-Milwaukee Institute for Urban Education.
+Leana serves on the board of directors for the Urban Ecology Center, the Southeastern WI Watersheds Trust (Sweet Water), and Highland Community School.
+She is a member of the Community Action Council, Institute for Urban Agriculture & Nutrition, the Hispanic Professionals of Greater Milwaukee and a mentor in the UW-Milwaukee Institute for Urban Education.
 Leana has served on the board of directors for the Center for Resilient Cities, the steering committee of the Milwaukee Food Council, and was a former member of the Rotary Club Amigos de Milwaukee.